abrudz/apl-array-notation/README.md

 ### `Array`

 This allows using the notation inline, optionally over multiple lines, without having to quote everything.
 Instead, the notation is encapsulated in a dfn, which is used as operand for `Array` which in turn returns the corresponding array.
 A right argument must be supplied, and may be `⍬` or `1` returns the array, while `0` returns an expression for the array.

+## Domain and Limitations

+### Valid Content

+The models handle arrays consisting of numbers, characters, namespaces, one-liner dfns/dops, and such arrays.
+Note that namespaces lose their scripts and names when serialised, just like when converted to JSON using `⎕JSON`.
+Classes, Instances, Interfaces, and namespaces are not supported.
+Namespaces with circular references will cause `Serialise` to recurse until `WS FULL`.

+### Functions and Operators

+`Serialise` does handle multi-line dfns/dops, but `Deserialise` is not able to parse them.
+Tradfns/tradops and derived functions/operators (including primitives and trains) are not supported.

+### Code Layout

+`Serialise` generates indented notation using line breaks, but will fall back to using diamonds for the inner parts of certain nested arrays.
+It will often generate superfluous parentheses and diamonds.

+### Scoping and Order of Evaluation

+The official proposal for the below notation includes specification of exact scope in phrases, including order of evaluation.
+The models do not attempt to address this other than encapsulating namespace members such that names created as side effects avoid polluting their surroundings.
+This also means that a namespace cannot contain a member with a name identical to itself.

+## Notation

+The notation extends strand notation as follows:

+### Round Parentheses

+A diamond (`⋄`) inside a parenthesis causes the parenthesis to represent a vector where each diamond-delimited phrase represents an element.
+E.g. `(1 2 ⋄ 3 4 5)` is equivalent to `(1 2)(3 4 5)`

+### Square Brackets

+A diamond (`⋄`) inside a bracket causes the bracket to represent an array where each diamond-delimited phrase represents a major cell.
+E.g. `[1 2 3 ⋄ 4 5 6]` is equivalent to `2 3⍴1 2 3,4 5 6`

+If a major cell is scalar, it will be interpreted as a 1-element vector.
+E.g. `[1 ⋄ 2]` is equivalent to `⍪1 2`

+If major cells have differing shapes, they will be extended in the manner of Mix (`↑`).
+E.g. `[1 2 ⋄ 3 4 5]` is equivalent to `2 3⍴1 2 0,3 4 5`

+### Diamonds, Whitespace, Line Breaks

+At least one diamond is required to indicate array notation as opposed to traditional parenthesisation or bracketing.
+E.g. `(1)` is equivalent to `1` and `'abcdef'[[1 2 3 ⋄ 4 5 6]]` is equivalent to `'abcdef'[2 3⍴1 2 3,4 5 6]`

+All-whitespace phrases are ignored.
+E.g. `(1 2 ⋄ ⋄ 3 4 5)` is equivalent to `(1 2)(3 4 5)` while `(1 2 ⋄ )` is equivalent to `,⊂1 2` and `(1 ⋄ )` is equivalent to `,1`

+Any diamond may be exchanged with a line break.
+E.g. `(1 2`
+`3 4 5)`  is equivalent to `(1 2 ⋄ 3 4 5)`